Kalmwater/alx-low_level_programming/README.md

-this is a readme file for low level c
+this is a readme file for low level c updated